RoyGriffiths/financial-grid/README.md

 5. **Multi-column sorting:**
    - By pressing the ctrl key at the same time as clicking a column header, you can sort multiple columns at the same time:
+   - In the below example, we first sort by Asset Classin ascending order, then by Price in descending order.

 <img src="https://github.com/RoyGriffiths/financial-grid/assets/33910329/6d9179c9-dd46-49b1-8292-bf7c99c67ac2"  width="600" height="400">